Plan your visit

-Emerald Lake Park covers an area of about 52 hectares and features the beautiful Lake Treganowan as well as gardens and natural bushland.
+Emerald Lake Park covers an area of about 52 hectares and features the beautiful Lake Treganowan and Lake Nobelius as well as gardens and natural bushland.

 The park is home to both native and exotic plants, with many fern gullies and open eucalypt forests.
 Many animals which live in the park are nocturnal and can be harder to spot during the day, however you might see purple swamp hens, eurasian cootes, ducks, dusky moorhens, kookaburras, rosellas, echidnas, and black wallabies.

 Right next door to the park you will also find Emerald Museum and Nobelius Heritage Park.

 The park is owned and managed by Council with the help of the Friends of Emerald Lake Park.
 Emerald Museum and Nobelius Heritage Park are managed by a volunteer committee under the authority of Council.

 The park is open every day of the year, except Christmas Day, CFA declared ‘Code red’ and 'Extreme' fire danger days.

 |1 May to 30 September||9am to 4.30pm|

 Entry to the park and its pool (when it is open) is free.

 There is a small cost for car parking, and for the paddle boats and model railway.

 The park has 2 car parks, which you access via Emerald Park Lake Road.